Wholesale Pricing - History and Overview

 The Regulator conducted a review of the Regulatory Instrument and, in December 2016, released a new version of the Regulatory Instrument.

-For an overview of the regulation of Hydro Tasmania's wholesale electricity contracts in Tasmania click here and follow links to the Department of Treasury and Finance's Wholesale Framework Guide.
+For an overview of the regulation of Hydro Tasmania's wholesale electricity contracts in Tasmania click here and follow links to the Regulator's Wholesale Contract Regulatory Framework Information Paper.
 The wholesale regulatory framework is given effect through a range of legislative and regulatory instruments, as shown in the diagram below.

 Click here for relevant electricity legislation.